1976–77 Portland Trail Blazers season: Regular season

 Just months earlier, the American Basketball Association had ended its ninth and last campaign and the two leagues combined.
 Despite the changes, it would become the season of Bill Walton and the Portland Trail Blazers.
 Walton's college performance led to predictions that Walton would be pro basketball's next great player.
 Yet those dreams went largely unfulfilled because of a series of foot injuries that hampered him.
-But in the 1977 playoffs, a healthy Walton and his teammates found a chemistry that enabled them to beat one of the most talented pro teams ever assembled.
+But in the 1977 playoffs, a healthy Walton and his teammates found a chemistry that enabled them to be one of the most talented pro teams ever assembled.

 For Walton, it wasn't a question of wanting to play but of being able to.
 Injuries repeatedly interrupted his progress as a pro player.
 On the court, when he was healthy, he was a key contributor.
 He missed 17 games over the 1976–77 season; the Blazers lost 12 of them.
 With Walton in the lineup, the Blazers were 44–21, and their .677 winning percentage during those games was the best in the league.

 The dispersal of ABA players had been particularly beneficial to the Blazers.
 Maurice Lucas was simply the most dominating power forward in the game, and his arrival only boosted Walton's effectiveness in the frontcourt.
 Lucas led the team in scoring at 20.2 points per game and averaged better than 11 rebounds.
 Coming over with Lucas from the ABA was lead guard Dave Twardzik.
 He had four pro seasons with the Virginia Squires of the ABA and was a starter in Ramsay's system.
 Another key contributor was Lionel Hollins, a second-year player out of Arizona State who averaged nearly 15 points per game.

+The Blazers set a team record on November 2, 1976, when they scored 45 points in the first quarter against the Atlanta Hawks in their 129–116 win.